ceres-solver/ceres-solver/docs/source/tutorial.rst

  } ;

-Note that unlike the examples before this is a non-trivial function and computing its analytic Jacobian is a bit of a pain.
-Automatic differentiation makes our life very simple here.
-The function ``AngleAxisRotatePoint`` and other functions for manipulating rotations can be found in ``include/ceres/rotation.h``.
+Note that unlike the examples before, this is a non-trivial function and computing its analytic Jacobian is a bit of a pain.
+Automatic differentiation makes life much simpler.
+The function :func:`AngleAxisRotatePoint` and other functions for manipulating rotations can be found in ``include/ceres/rotation.h``.

 Given this functor, the bundle adjustment problem can be constructed